A Double Auction for Charging Scheduling among Vehicles Using DAG-Blockchains: Numerical Simulations

 To evaluate the computational efficiency and system efficiency, we consider a smart area whose number of CSs $m$ ranges from $0$ to $200$.
 The parameters are sampled according to the rules described in the simulation setup.

 \textbf{Computational Efficiency: }Fig. \ref{fig7} shows the running time comparison between TMC and EMC.
 We default by $n=10\cdot m$, thereby the time complexity $O(nm\log(nm))$ can be considered as $10\cdot m^2$ approximately.
-The trends shown as Fig. \ref{fig7} is in line with our expectations and they are computationally efficient.
+The trends shown in Fig. \ref{fig7} are in line with our expectations and they are computationally efficient.
 Besides, we can observe that the running time of EMC is slightly lower than that of TMC since there are more entities eliminated in advance.

-\textbf{System Efficiency: }Here, the system efficiency can be characterized by the number of successful trades between buyers and sellers, which is equal to the number of winning buyers in $\mathbb{V}_w$ because each winning buyers will be assigned to a winning seller and then begin to trade.
+\textbf{System Efficiency: }Here, the system efficiency can be characterized by the number of successful trades between buyers and sellers, which is equal to the number of winning buyers in $\mathbb{V}_w$ because each winning buyer will be assigned to a winning seller and then begin to trade.
 Fig. \ref{fig8} shows the system efficiency comparison between TMC and EMC.
 The system efficiency is not monotone since we sample the parameters used in this simulation at each number of sellers independently.
-Shown as Fig. \ref{fig8}, we can observe that the system efficiency in EMC is apparently better than that in TMC, which implies our proposed EMC is an effective approach to improve system efficiency even though it does not guarantee the truthfulness of buyers in the extreme case.
+Shown as Fig. \ref{fig8}, we can observe that the system efficiency in EMC is apparently better than that in TMC, which implies our proposed EMC is an effective approach to improve system efficiency even though it does not guarantee the truthfulness of buyers in some extreme cases.
 Next, the gap between TMC and EMC increases gradually as the number of sellers increases.
-This is because the buyer who bid higher can take over more tentative sets of candidate sellers in Algorithm \ref{a3}.
-However, it can be assigned to only one in these tentative sets, which causes a lot of waste and enlarge the gap.
+This is because the buyer who bids higher can take over more tentative sets of candidate sellers in Algorithm \ref{a3}.
+However, it can be assigned to only one of these tentative sets, which causes a lot of waste and enlarge the gap.